wdonne/pincette-mongo-collections/README.md

 kubectl apply -f https://github.com/wdonne/pincette-mongo-collections/raw/main/manifests/install.yaml
 ```

-You need to provide a `Secret` like this:
+You need to provide a `Secret` in the `mongo-collections` namespace with the name `config` like this:

 ```
 apiVersion: v1